Lupin (French TV series): Filming

 Filming of the first five episodes was completed primarily in Paris, on various streets and at the Louvre, both inside and out.
 According to research by Condé Nast Traveler, other important locations included La Naumachie pond at Parc Monceau and Musée Nissim de Camondo on rue de Monceau; the latter stands in as the Pellegrini home and is open to the public.
 Other listed locations include Collège-lycée Jacques-Decour, a parking garage on Rue d'Abbeville, the Marché Biron flea market, the Jardin du Luxembourg, the Pont des Arts, L'Appartement Saint-Martin (near Porte Saint-Martin), and the Maison d'Arrêt de Bois-d'Arcy prison.
 The publication adds that parts of the fifth episode were filmed in the town of Étretat, which is located along the coast of Normandy.
 This location is significant because Maurice Leblanc, who created the character Arsène Lupin, lived in the municipality.

 The second set of five episodes were already filmed by the end of 2020 and were released on 11 June 2021.

 On 18 November 2021, Netflix and Omar Sy confirmed that filming was underway in Paris for the series' third part.
 Shooting continued into 2022.
 On 25 February, production was temporarily halted after €300,000 worth of equipment was stolen from the set, resuming three days later.
+Many of the exteriors were filmed at Place Vendôme, while scenes set at the Hôtel de Beauvau were filmed at the Italian embassy in Paris.
 A teaser trailer for the show's third part was released during Netflix's Tudum event in September 2022.
+On 20 April 2023, Netflix announced that part 3 would premiere on the platform on 5 October of that year and that it would consist of seven episodes, with Ludovic Bernard, Daniel Grou, and Xavier Gens directing.

+On 12 May 2025, Netflix announced that filming for the show's eight-episode fourth instalment had begun, with Sy, Ludivine Sagnier, Antoine Gouy, Soufiane Guerrab, and Shirine Boutella all reprising their roles, alongside newcomers Théo Christine and Laïka Blanc-Francard, and with Edouard Salier, Everardo Gout, and Hugo Gélin directing.
+Production wrapped on 16 September 2025.

+Music

+The series' music is composed by Mathieu Lamboley, who also appears briefly in the finale of part 2 as the orchestra conductor at the Pellegrinis' concert.
+On writing the score, Lamboley commented: "To me, Lupin is all about heritage, a father passing on a literary heritage to his son, and the latter continuing the legacy in the present time.
+The question then became, how do I translate this in music?
+I decided to take a hybrid approach and mix my classical heritage with more modern sounds [...] and this is what you can hear in the soundtrack: classical writing blended together with hip hop beats."